 Puzzles and games

-Other options include jigsaw puzzles, word searches, or fill in the blanks.
+Other options include jigsaw puzzles, word searches, or fill-in-the-blanks.
 You might find that both you and your loved one discover a new favourite game to play together.
+Dementia games that have been specifically designed for people living with dementia are a great option to make sure they are accessible and achievable.

 Many people with dementia can feel detached or lonely, and this can have a negative impact on their mood and ability to function.
 Do some research on local events and get-togethers for people with memory loss in your area and see what is available.